 - Misdispense errors are more expensive with high-value bills

-- Retail-hosted ATMs prioritize high-volume $20 transactions
+- Retail-hosted ATMs prioritize high-volume $20 withdrawals

 How the ATM Decides Which Bills to Dispense

-When you request a withdrawal, the ATM software calculates how to fulfill the amount using available cassettes while minimizing bill count and preserving machine inventory.
+When you request a withdrawal, the ATM software calculates how to fulfill the amount using the available cassettes while minimizing bill count and preserving machine inventory.

 - Which cassettes currently contain cash